ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch23.md

 cope with both new input patterns and new rules for making predictions based on those patterns.

-However, the â€œseverityâ€? of a shift can vary widely depending on the real-world context.
+However, the "severity"? of a shift can vary widely depending on the real-world context.
 For example, even a covariate shift can be extremely problematic if the shift is severe or if the model cannot adapt to the new input distribution.
 On the other hand, a joint distribution shift